vis-kid/previewer/_posts/2016-11-06-Git-Branches.md

 What is also cool about branching is that you can do a lot of different work in parallel.
 Say you are working on some database work on one branch and some front-end code in another.

-Both of these, or even more, can be in place simultaneously without affecting each other in any way.
-You just switch between branches whenever you decide to work on something specifically—and however long it takes I might add.
+Both of these, or even more branches, can exist simultaneously without affecting each other in any way.
+You just switch between branches whenever you decide to work on something specifically.
+Branches can be kept around as long as you need them.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-### 04 Animation: New commit on feature branch and HEAD moves forward.
+### 08 Animation: New commit on feature branch and HEAD moves forward.

 Switch branch back to master as well. back and forth??